Call Today! Free Immediate Response (818) 781-1570

 If the trial judge grants the motion, and the prosecutor has insufficient other evidence to sustain the charge, as is commonly the case, defense counsel would move for dismissal of the DUI charges.

-Courts often order such dismissals after granting a motion to exclude if the prosecution hasn't already agreed to dismiss the case.
+Courts often order such dismissals after granting a motion to exclude if the prosecution still needs to agree to dismiss the case.

 Reduced or Dismissed Charges